forcedotcom/postman-salesforce-apis/install-with-app.md

     </p>
     </details>

 1. Copy the value of the `instance_url` field from the token details view.
+Make sure not to copy the line break character.

     ![Grant access screenshot](doc-gfx/app/manage-token.png)